Remod-org/NTeleportation/README.md

 			"CupOwnerAllowOnBuildingBlocked": true,
 ```

 Multiple entries for different levels of vip can be created here.
-The default and included entry is for nteleportation.vip.
+The default and included entry is for rteleportation.vip.
 Others added here will cause the plugin to register oxide permissions for them upon plugin reload.
 After the permissions have been created, they can be assigned to oxide users or groups as desired.

 If Pay is set for /home, /tpr, or /town, and Economics or ServerRewards is available, using these commands will withdraw the configured amount from their balance.